browserify/browserify-handbook/readme.markdown

 And now whenever we `require('app-widget')` from anywhere in our application, brfs will be applied to our `widget.js` automatically!
 Our widget can even maintain its own dependencies.
-This way we can update dependencies in one widgets without worrying about breaking changes cascading over into other widgets.
+This way we can update dependencies in one widget without worrying about breaking changes cascading over into other widgets.

 Make sure to add an exclusion in your `.gitignore` for